 The first step in becoming a certified therapy dog is to take an obedience class.
-This will teach your dog the basic commands such as sit, stay, come, and down.
-Once your dog has mastered these commands, you will then need to take a temperament test.
+This will teach your dog the basic commands like sit, stay, come, and down.
+Once your pup has these commands down, your next step is to take a temperament test.

 The purpose of the temperament test is to make sure that your dog is good-natured and will not be easily agitated in stressful situations.
 If your dog passes this test, you will then be able to take the Canine Good Citizen class.

 This class is specifically designed for therapy dogs and will teach you how to handle your dog in different situations.
 It will also test your dog’s knowledge of the 10 tests that he or she should have passed in the first place.